A local energy-based discontinuous Galerkin method for fourth order semilinear wave equations: Introduction

 \section{Introduction}

-The discontinuous Galerkin (DG) method is a class of finite element methods using a piecewise polynomial basis for both numerical solutions and test functions in the spatial variables.
+Discontinuous Galerkin (DG) method is a class of finite element methods using a piecewise polynomial basis for both numerical solutions and test functions in spatial variables.
 They have been proved to be very efficient when solving the initial-boundary value hyperbolic partial differential equations (PDE) in first-order Friedrichs form \cite{hesthaven2007nodal} since proposed in 1973 by Reed and Hill \cite{reed1973triangular}.
 Because of their attractive properties, such as arbitrary high-order accuracy, local time evolution, element-wise conservation, geometrical flexibility, hp-adaptivity, etc., they have been widely used to solve the problems in many fields of science, engineering, and industry.
-For the details of the applications, we refer to \cite{ cockburn2000development, cockburn2005foreword, dawson2006foreword} and the references therein.
+For the details of the applications, we refer to \cite{cockburn2005foreword,dawson2006foreword} and the references therein.

 However, the wave equations arising in physical theories are not only in first-order Friedrichs form.
 For the problems that involve high-order spatial derivatives, it is unclear that they can always be rewritten in Friedrichs form.
-Thus the methods which are able to deal with the high-order spatial derivative wave equations are needed.
-In the past few decades, the interior penalty discontinuous Galerkin (IPDG) methods, the symmetric interior penalty discontinuous Galerkin (SIPDG) methods \cite{arnold2002unified, sun2005symmetric}, the local discontinuous Galerkin (LDG) methods \cite{xu2010local} have been used to solve the equations in high-order form.
-However, the stability of the IPDG and SIPDG methods depend on the penalty term, typically proportional to the jumps of the solution, which are mesh-dependent and order-dependent; the LDG methods introduce the first-order spatial derivatives as auxiliary variables, which already doubling/tripling/quadrupling the number of fields needed to be solved for a wave equation with the second/third/fourth-order spatial derivatives even in one dimension.
+Thus the methods which can deal with the high-order spatial derivative wave equations are needed.
+In the past few decades, interior penalty discontinuous Galerkin (IPDG) methods, symmetric interior penalty discontinuous Galerkin (SIPDG) methods \cite{arnold2002unified, sun2005symmetric}, and local discontinuous Galerkin (LDG) methods \cite{xu2010local} have been widely used to solve the equations in high-order form.
+However, the stability of IPDG and SIPDG methods depends on the mesh-dependent and order-dependent penalty term (typically proportional to the jump of the solution).
+And LDG methods introduce the first-order spatial derivatives as auxiliary variables, which already doubling/tripling/quadrupling the number of fields needed to be solved for a wave equation with the second/third/fourth-order spatial derivatives even in one dimension.